BoodskapPlatform/boodskap-platform/README.md

 # Boodskap IoT Platform

-This documentation covers setting up the platform in Ubuntu server 64Bit, 16.04 LTS Edition.
+This documentation covers setting up the platform in Ubuntu server 64Bit, 16.04 and 18.04 LTS Editions.
 To run a clustered platform, you need 4 machines with the following configuration.

 * 3 Machines with 8GB RAM, 8GB SWAP, 32GB HDD (SSD preferred)